Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The Homotopy Fixed Point Spectral Sequence for Theory

 \subsubsection{Higher differentials and the $E_{\infty}$-page}

 The higher differentials for the homotopy fixed point spectral sequences $H^*(C_4,E_*)$ and $H^*(C_2, E_*)$ are listed below.
-By the $\underline{E}_4$-term onwards, the homotopy fixed point spectral sequence and the slice spectral sequence are isomorphic in the range $s>2$ and $t-s >s$.
+From the $\underline{E}_4$-term onwards, the homotopy fixed point spectral sequence and the slice spectral sequence are isomorphic in the range $s>2$ and $t-s >s$.
 Because of the periodicity of the HFPSS, higher differentials are easily deduced from slice differentials.
 We refer the reader to \cite[Section 14]{HHRC4} for more details.
-The computation is also illustrated in \fullref{fig:E5page} and \fullref{fig:E5pagesigma}.
-The exact sequences of Mackey functors involving the differentials are depicted in \fullref{fig:exactsequencesds}.
+The computation is also illustrated in \Cref{fig:E5page} and \Cref{fig:E5pagesigma}.
+The exact sequences of Mackey functors involving the differentials are depicted in \Cref{fig:exactsequencesds}.

 \begin{rem} The following classes are permanent cycles:

 Therefore, all differentials are linear with respect to multiplication by these classes. \end{rem}

 \begin{rem} One key difference between our computation and that of \cite{HHRC4} is the behavior of $u_{2\sigma}$.
 In the $\underline{E}_2(C_4/C_4)$-term of the slice spectral sequence for ${\spi}_{\star}k_{[2]}$, there is a relation $a_{\sigma}^3 u_{\lambda}=0$.
 However, in the $\underline{E}_2$-term of the homotopy fixed point spectral sequence for $\spi_{\star}E_2^{h}$, the image of $u_{V}$ for every representation $V$ becomes a unit.
 Therefore, $a_{\sigma}^3=0$ in ${H}^{3}(C_4, \pi_{\star}E)$.
 In fact, $a_{\sigma}^3u_{\lambda}^3 \dfrak^3=\nu^3$, which is zero on the $\underline{E}_2(C_4/C_4)$-page.
 This implies that the target of the slice differential $d_5(u_{2\sigma})=a_{\sigma}^3 a_{\lambda} \dfrak $ is trivial.
 So, in the spectral sequence